Bringing you the latest news & resources in eye health

 Treating amblyopia usually involves placing a patch on the normal eye to make the weaker eye work harder.
 If a patch doesn’t work, drops may be used.

-Of course, long-sightedness, short-sightedness or astigmatism can also develop in young children.
-The first signs are usually if a child is sitting too close to the TV or holding a book closely to their eyes.
-Teachers can also pick up clues from the classroom.
-Glasses will help the child participate in school and enjoy his or her playtime.
+Of course, refractive errors such as long-sightedness, short-sightedness or astigmatism can also develop in young children.
+The first signs spotted by parents and teachers are if a child is sitting too close to the TV or holding a book very close to their eyes when reading.
+Glasses can be prescribed to correct the error, which often leads to better engagement in activities at school and at home.

 If a parent thinks there is an issue, it’s important to seek help.
-The sooner we can take action, the better the outcome.
-And the better the outcome, the happier the child – and the parents.
+The sooner an eye care specialist can take action, the better the outcome – and the better the outcome, the happier the child (and the parents).